LBNE/FNALCore/README.md

 library vendor).
 However, once FNALCore is found the CMake variables `FNALCore_CXX_COMPILER_ID`, `FNALCore_CXX_COMPILER_VERSION`, `FNALCore_CXX_STDLIB_ID` and `FNALCore_STDLIB_VERSION` are available for manual checks.
+CMake's new `COMPATIBLE_INTERFACE` properties may help here.

 FNALCore exposes Boost headers in its public API, and the include path to the required Boost will be automatically set.
 At present, this results in a non-relocatable path being encoded in the FNALCore support files.
-This can be resolved when FindBoost supports imported targets, or a wrapper can be written.
+This can be resolved when CMake's `FindBoost` module supports imported targets, or a wrapper can be written.

 Header Paths and Adapting Existing Code
 ---------------------------------------